- Steam Train Dates

-- Locomotives of the GSR by Jeremy Clements and Michael McMahon.
-Colourpoint Books 2008.
-ISBN 9781906578268.
+- Locomotives of the GSR, by Jeremy Clements and Michael McMahon, Colourpoint Books 2008, ISBN 9781906578268.
 (Available from the RPSI Shop)

-- A Decade of Steam - On CIE. in the 1950s by Drew Donaldson, Bill McDonnell and Jack O'Neill.
-RPSI 1974.
+- A Decade of Steam - On CIÉ in the 1950s by Drew Donaldson, Bill McDonnell and Jack O'Neill, RPSI 1974.

-- Beyer, Peacock - locomotive builders to the world by RL Hills and D Patrick.
-The Transport Publishing Company 1982.
-ISBN 0903839415.
+- Beyer Peacock - Locomotive Builders to the World by R.L.
+Hills and D. Patrick, The Transport Publishing Company 1982, ISBN 0903839415.

-- Forty Shades of Steam - The Story of the RPSI by Joe Cassells and Charles Friel.
-Colourpoint Books 2004.
-ISBN 190424226X.
+- Forty Shades of Steam - The Story of the RPSI by Joe Cassells and Charles Friel, Colourpoint Books 2004, ISBN 190424226X.